xcp-ng/xcp-ng-org/docs/project/development-process/pull-requests.md

 for users before you have talked to the maintainers (to fix a complex bug, for example), or that affects other people's tooling and processes...

-**Then it's not time yet for a pull request.**
+**Then it's probably not time yet for a pull request.**

-It's time to write down the requirements, if that is not done already, and to produce a design together with every party involved.
+Instead, it's probably time to write down the requirements, if that is not done already, and to produce a design together with every party involved.

 Similarly, if you are already deep into implementing something and discover that you need